 Trying to keep the conversation alive with a moody tween or teen?
 Wondering what to do if you suspect your child is lying to you?
 These tips will help keep that connection strong so that they feel safe coming to you with any issues

 Having a close relationship with your young child or teen is something most of us parents are aiming for.
 At the core of any relationship is communication — the ideal is having a child who feels comfortable truthfully speaking to you about their friends, their problems and what’s going on in their life.
 So how do you foster this open communication?
+And what do you do if you suspect your child is lying to you – are lies such a big deal?
 We spoke to mums in Singapore about how they tackle chats (and silences) with their teens, and also got tips from experts on how to nurture great relationships with your kids so that they are happy to come to you to tell you what they are feeling.
 Plus: why all kids lie… and how to handle it!

 How do you keep an open dialogue with your teen?

 Observing, listening and being there all help with good communication with a young child, but what happens when your child gets older and starts to withdraw?

 Amy*, mother to a 13-year-old says “My son is quite reserved and I never push him to tell me things, but make sure he knows that if he needs or wants to talk my husband or me, we are always there to listen to him, no matter what.
 I chat to my son every night before he goes to sleep, as he tends to be more relaxed and receptive and will often mention things about his day, concerns or excitements etc then.
 If he wants to say nothing, then I leave it at.
 He knows we are always here for him.”